Pagani Utopia

-The Pagani Utopia is a mid-engine sports car produced by the Italian sports car manufacturer Pagani.
-It was developed under the 'C10' codename and presented on the 12th of September 2022 at the Teatro Lirico in Milan.
-It is a third car model by Pagani, succeeding Pagani Huayra, with more power and a manual gearbox option.
-A total of 99 examples of the closed coupé model are planned with possible open and track variants.
-All 99 coupés are already assigned to the customers.
+The Pagani Utopia is a mid-engine sports car produced by the Italian manufacturer Pagani.
+It was developed under the 'C10' codename and presented on 12 September 2022 at the Teatro Lirico in Milan.
+It is Pagani's third car model, superseding the Pagani Huayra, with more power and a manual gearbox option.
+The internal model code is C10; succeeding the C8 (Zonda) and C9 (Huayra).

 Development

 Pagani Utopia was developed over the period of over six years and utilised eight complete prototypes.
 Three of those prototypes were dedicated to engine testing that lasted about two years.
 A total of twelve scale models were made: ten at 1:5 scale and two 1:1 scale models.